-Last Updated on 24th August 2023 by Sarah Sarsby
+Last updated on 13th October 2024 by Sarah Sarsby

 In this blog post, I’ve teamed up with Alicia over at Moon Emissary to discuss impulsive makeup purchases and how to overcome them.
 Alicia’s blog post will explore the signs that you have a makeup buying problem and my blog post will consider how to overcome this issue.
 We’ll both be answering questions about our own impulsive makeup purchasing habits, so definitely head over to Alicia’s blog for her answers!